PREPARING PEOPLE TO LEAD EXTRAORDINARY LIVES

 Living, learning, and working in Chicago

-Top employers who recruited Loyola talent to work for them include Allstate, Mayo Clinic, Apple, Art Institute Chicago, and the Central Intelligence Agency.
+Top employers who recruited Loyola talent to work for them include Allstate, Mayo Clinic, Apple, Art Institute Chicago, Leo Burnett, and the Central Intelligence Agency.

-The University maintains campuses in Rome, Italy; Beijing, China; and the Vietnam Center in Ho Chi Minh.
-Students may select from more than 100 study abroad programs in 55 countries.
+The University maintains campuses in Rome and Ho Chi Minh City.
+Students may select from more than 150 study abroad programs in 70 countries.

 Begin in Rome, finish in Chicago

-Loyola’s Rome Start Program gives select students the opportunity to spend the first year of their Loyola experience studying at our campus in Rome, Italy.
+Loyola’s Rome Start Program gives select students the opportunity to spend the first year studying at our campus in Rome, Italy.
 After their first year in Rome, students complete their degree at our main campus in Chicago.
+Learn more at luc.edu/romestart.

-TYPE OF SCHOOL: A private university founded in 1870 offering graduate and undergraduate programs; one of the nation’s largest Jesuit, Catholic universities and the only one located in Chicago
+TYPE OF SCHOOL: Private university founded in 1870 offering graduate and undergraduate programs; one of the nation’s largest Jesuit, Catholic Universities and the only one located in Chicago

 FACULTY: 600+ full-time faculty members; 14:1 student-faculty ratio; 93% of faculty hold the highest academic degree in their field.